microsoft/VivaRMDReportMarketplace/README.md

   mingroup = 5
 )
 ```
+The arguments that you should pass to each report will differ depending on the report template.
+Please read the corresponding `README` file in each report template subdirectory for the appropriate example.

 For a full example on how to run the `minimal.Rmd` example in this directory, see `example-usage.R` located at the root of this repository.

+### Report Templates

+The current report templates are available:
+- [Minimal report](https://github.com/microsoft/VivaRMDReportMarketplace/tree/main/templates/minimal-example) - as a minimal example of the report that can be produced with the above workflow.
+- [Employee Experience Report](https://github.com/microsoft/VivaRMDReportMarketplace/tree/main/templates/exp-report) - a report on the Employee Experience Index.
+- [Right to Disconnect Report](https://github.com/microsoft/VivaRMDReportMarketplace/tree/main/templates/rtd-report) - a report on collaboration metrics related to the Right to Disconnect, including an analysis on weekends.

 ## References